flowstake/flowstake.github.io/index.md

 Store the hashes generated by IPFS along with relevant metadata such as the activity type, date, and any other information you want to associate with the activity.

 #### 5. Distribute Hashes:
-You can then distribute these hashes through various means, such as storing them in a database, publishing them on a website, or sharing them through social media.
+Then distribute these hashes through various means, such as storing them in a database, publishing them on a website, or sharing them through social media.

 #### 6. Accessing .TCX Files:
 To access the .TCX files stored on IPFS, users can use the hash provided to retrieve the content through IPFS gateways or by running their own IPFS node.